sst/guide/_chapters/adding-links-in-the-navbar.md

 2. React-Router passes in a `match` object in case there is a match.
 We use that and set the `active` prop for the `NavItem`.

 3. React-Router also passes us a `history` object.
 We use this to navigate to the new page using `history.push`.
+We are also preventing the browser's default `anchor` on click behavior.

 Now let's use this component.